Contact

 For which areas does the standard land value play an important role?

-First and foremost, the standard land value is important for real estate valuation and therefore for buying and selling real estate.
-Standard land values are a guide for owners and prospective buyers to estimate the market value and conduct negotiations accordingly.
-However, they are also used to calculate property tax and for any inheritance and gift tax.
+First and foremost, the standard land value is important for property valuation in Munich and thus for buying and selling real estate.
+Standard land values serve as a guide for owners and prospective buyers to estimate the market value and conduct negotiations accordingly.
+However, they are also used to calculate property tax and any inheritance and gift tax.

-Are there regional differences in the standard land value?
+Are there regional differences in the standard land value in Munich?

-Yes, the differences can even be considerable, as the standard land values depend on the location, local demand, infrastructure and the level of development of a region.
-In general, it can be said that values are higher in attractive cities and conurbations than in rural regions and small towns.
+Yes, the differences can even be significant, because standard land values depend on the location, local demand, infrastructure, and the level of development in a region.
+Generally speaking, values in attractive cities and metropolitan areas are higher than in rural regions and small towns.

-How is a property value determined using the standard land value?
+How is a property value in Munich determined using the standard land value?

-The standard land value is first multiplied by the size of the property.
-For an exact determination, factors such as location, size and layout, development and possible uses are also taken into account.
+The standard land value is first multiplied by the size of the property in Munich.
+For an exact determination, factors such as location, size and layout, development, and possible uses are also taken into account.
+As experienced real estate agents in the region, we are happy to assist you with this.

-Do standard land values also apply to developed properties?
+Do standard land values also apply to developed properties in Munich?

-Yes, but the buildings are not taken into account, so that when a property with buildings is sold
+Yes.
+However, buildings are not taken into account, so that when selling a

-land with buildings, the building value is also calculated and then added to the land value totaled from the land value.
+property with buildings, the value of the buildings must also be calculated and added to the land value in Munich.

 Is there a legal basis for standard land values?

-Yes, the determination of standard land values is based on the provisions of the German Building Code.
-These oblige the expert committees to regularly determine standard land values and make them available to the public.
-The calculation is normally carried out every two years on the basis of actual purchase prices, although there may be regional variations in the intervals.
+Yes, standard land values are determined based on the provisions of the Building Code.
+These provisions require expert committees to regularly determine standard land values in cities such as Munich and make them available to the public.
+The calculation is based on actual purchase prices, normally every two years, although there may be regional variations in the intervals.

 Disclaimer